The fact is, email marketing is one of the most effective ways to reach out to your customers and prospects.

 Free domain email addresses sure are convenient, but the downside is they don’t look very professional.

 As you might have guessed, that increases the likelihood of email bouncing and spam filtering.
+Thus, try to think of getting a paid domain by finding the best domain extension fitting your business.
+It will reduce the possibility of email bouncing or going to spam.

 (v) Buying email lists